aws/aws-sdk-rails/README.md

 config.action_mailbox.ingress = :ses
 ```

-2. Configure which _SNS_ topic will be accepted and what region the emails will be stored in when using S3 (plus any other desired options):
+2. Configure which _SNS_ topic will be accepted and what region (note: the region of the bucket need not match the topic region) the emails will be stored in when using S3 (plus any other desired options):

 ```
 # config/environments/production.rb